2Shy: Plot

 In Cleveland, a couple sit flirting in a car at night, having met over the Internet.
 The man, the charismatic and handsome Virgil Incanto (Timothy Carhart), suffocates his overweight date, Lauren, with a gelatinous substance he spits up.
-The next morning, a policeman finds Lauren's body, covered in the substance.
+The next morning, a policeman finds Lauren's heavily dissolved body, covered in the substance.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called in to investigate, as the victim's description seems similar to those of other victims of a lonely hearts killer still at large.
 Scully attempts to perform an autopsy on Lauren's body, only to find that it has liquified with only a skeleton remaining.
 Scully later discerns that the substance coating the body is a concentrated digestive enzyme, and that the remains are lacking in body fat.

 Incanto prowls an online chatroom, arranging to meet with a similarly overweight woman named Ellen Kaminsky (Catherine Paolone).
 Incanto is interrupted by his landlord Monica Landis, who believes he is a writer and who is romantically interested in him.
 He ignores her and resumes chatting.
 Elsewhere, Mulder learns that Lauren met a man in a chatroom, and researches Incanto's online accounts.
 They find that he had started one account using a credit card taken from a previous victim.

 Kaminsky stands up Incanto while he waits at a restaurant.
 He leaves, murdering a slightly overweight prostitute who injures him in a struggle.
 Incanto is forced to flee before he can fully dissolve the body.
 At the autopsy, Scully finds that the body's airways are choked with the same substance that dissolved Lauren.
 A forensic lab report reveals that the skin under the victim's nails contains no oils or fatty acids, convincing Mulder that the killer is sucking body fat from his victims.